ianvanhoof/ianvanhoof.github.io/_posts/2025-5-03-MusicisBACK.md

 ---
-title: Music is BACK
+title: My Music is BACK
 layout: post
 ---

-# Music is BACK!
+# My Music is BACK!

-My music Collection has been restored.
+My music collection has been restored.
 All 376 Gigs of music I have collected and curated throughout the years in high-quality digital.

 It has been almost 4 years since I last had this collection online and accessible.
 Due to the collection size, I have struggled to keep it on a machine through the years.
 But now, with this new huge SSD, it isn't an issue.
 I had the collection on a local network shared server and used Plex for a long time, but that soon got unwieldy on my network connection.